symfony-cmf/symfony-cmf-standard/README.md

     curl -s http://getcomposer.org/installer | php --
     php composer.phar install

-This will fetch the main project and all it's dependencies ( CMF Bundles, Symfony, Doctrine\PHPCR, Jackalope ... ) Please also adjust the ``app/config/parameters.yml`` as needed.
+This will fetch the main project and all it's dependencies.

 The next step is to setup the database: